dwallet-labs/dwallet-network/crates/ika-move-packages/docs/ika_system/dwallet_2pc_mpc_coordinator_inner.md

 Most importantly, the <code>dwallets</code> themselves, which holds the public key and public key shares, and the encryption of the network's share under the network's threshold encryption key.
-The encryption of the network's secret key share for every dWallet points to an encryption key in <code>dwallet_network_encryption_keys</code>, which also stores the encrypted decryption key shares of each validator and their public verification keys.
+The encryption of the network's secret key share for every dWallet points to an encryption key in <code>dwallet_network_encryption_keys</code>, which also stores the encrypted encryption key shares of each validator and their public verification keys.

 For the user side, the secret key share is stored encrypted to the user encryption key (in <code>encryption_keys</code>) inside the dWallet, together with a signature on the public key (shares).